algo74/vagrant-lustre-ldms-slurm/README.md

 ## Commiting the change to the repository

-Edit `basenode/Vagrantfile` to reflect the new branch or commit id of Slurm/LDMS/SOS/NumSOS source.
+Edit `basenode/build_scripts/install_slurm.sh` to reflect the new branch or commit id of Slurm.
+Similarly, for LDMS/SOS/NumSOS, edit `basenode/build_scripts/install_ldms.sh`.

 -------------------